 To make registration easier for all ride-share drivers, including Uber drivers, we have created a registration package encompassing all required registrations with the ATO.
 This provides you with a one stop shop for registering for an ABN and registering for GST.
 All you need to do is fill out a simple form and we will handle the rest.
 Most ride-share drivers can be registered within 24 business hours.
 If you require your registration date to be backdated, we can also assist with that.

 To assist ride-share drivers further we will also answer any questions you may have regarding your registration.
-Our registered Tax Agents are ready and willing to assist you in order to make your registration simple and easy.
+Our registered tax agents are ready to help, and to keep your registration simple.

 For an easy, headache free registration for your ride-sharing service, submit your application today!